martinboykov/SnapIT/README.md

 <a href="#firebase-realtime-database"></a>

 #### Firebase Realtime Database
-Firebase provides a realtime database and backend as a service.
+Firebase provides a real-time database and backend as a service.
 The service provides application developers an API that allows application data to be synchronized across clients and stored on Firebase's cloud.

 <a href="#firebase-storage"></a>